 First Term of Office expires 31 March 2018

 Niels Dabelstein (Denmark)

 Niels was one of the Founding Fathers of IDEAS.
-He has recently retired after some 30 years as an evaluation manager , and can now bring to the IDEAS Board experience from several Boards and Committees such as the OECD/DAC Working Party on Development Evaluation; Chairman of the Board of The Humanitarian Accountability Partnership; Chairman of the Board of Trustees of HERE (Humanitarian Exchange and Research Centre), Geneva; Trustee, Fundación DARA Internacional, Madrid; Chair, the Advisory Committee for Evaluation of SPHERE; Treasurer, Committee on Development, Danish Association of Engineers; Chair, Management Committee for the Evaluation of the International Response to Genocide in Rwanda; Manager of The Joint Evaluation of the Paris Declaration (AEA Outstanding Evaluation Award 2012).
-As manager in Danida as well as in several of the other functions he has been responsible for daily financial management, budget management and fundraising.
+He recently retired after some 30 years as an evaluation manager, and can now bring to the IDEAS Board experience from several Boards and Committees such as the OECD/DAC Working Party on Development Evaluation; Chairman of the Board of the Humanitarian Accountability Partnership; Chairman of the Board of Trustees of HERE (Humanitarian Exchange and Research Centre), Geneva; Trustee, Fundación DARA Internacional, Madrid; Chair, the Advisory Committee for Evaluation of SPHERE; Treasurer, Committee on Development, Danish Association of Engineers; Chair, Management Committee for the Evaluation of the International Response to Genocide in Rwanda; Manager of The Joint Evaluation of the Paris Declaration (AEA Outstanding Evaluation Award 2012).
+As manager in Danida and several other functions, he has been responsible for daily financial management, budget management and fundraising.
 He holds an M.Sc.
 (Int. econ) from Copenhagen School of Economics and Business Administration.